Wing Tip Vortices

 RECAT-EU Distance-based separation on approach and departure, from RECAT-EU, Table 3.

-RECAT-EU Time-based separation on approach and departure, from RECAT-EU, Table 4.
+RECAT-EU WT time-based separation minima on departure, from RECAT-EU, Table 4.

 RECAT-EU, European Wake Turbulence Categorisation and Separation Minima on Approach and Departure, Edition 1.1, 15/07/2015